samuelgoto/proposal-block-params/README.md

 }
 ```

+Since this is a new syntatic structure (i.e. there is no backwards incompatible precedent), we should probably use these [completion reforms](https://web.archive.org/web/20170117211244/http://wiki.ecmascript.org/doku.php?id=harmony:completion_reform) too.

 # Forward Compatibility

 If we bake this in, do we corner ourselves from ever exposing new control structures (e.g. unless () {})?